david-ort/dge-holothuria-glaberrima/README.md

-+ Working under the supervision of Prof. Humberto Ortiz Zuazaga, Ricardo Betancourt, and Dahiana Arcila I'm currently trying to find Diferential Expressions from different species of fishes (Astyanax, Styygicthys, Sinocheilus) through data obtained from transcriptomics to determine if there is any genetic convergence
++ Working under the supervision of Prof. Humberto Ortiz Zuazaga, Ricardo Betancourt, and Dahiana Arcila I'm currently trying to find Diferential Expressions from different species of fishes (Astyanax, Styygicthys, Sinocheilus) through data obtained from transcriptomics to determine if there is any genetic convergence.

 + step 1 : de novo assembly on Stygicthys raw data files using Trinity.
 + step 2 : mapping our assembled files against 14,000 transcriptomes using bowtie2.